geopandas/pyogrio/docs/source/introduction.md

 You can certainly try to read or write using unsupported drivers that are available in your installation, but you may encounter errors.

-Note: different drivers have different tolerance for mixed geometry types, e.g., MultiPolygon and Polygon in the same dataset.
-You will get exceptions or warnings if you attempt to write mixed geometries to a driver that does not support them.

 ## List available layers

 To list layers available in a data source: